-MASA is governed by a board of 18 members representing different exchange and scholarship programs.
-The board is elected every two years and is headed by a president and a Vice president who are appointed by the board.
-The current MASA board was elected in November 2017 and comprises of the following members:
+MASA is governed by a board of 20 members representing different exchange and scholarship programs.
+The board is elected every two years and is headed by a President and a Vice President who are appointed by the board.
+The current MASA board was elected in November 2019 and comprises of the following members:

 Current Board Members